Category: Guides

 Before Racing

-• Be present at the Club at least 30 minutes before the scheduled start
+• Be present at the Club at least 30 minutes before the scheduled start (typically 10.30 for an 11.00 start)

 • Ensure that the Officer of the Day (OOD) knows you are present and has briefed you.